 Located in Daytona State College’s Mori Hosseini Center on West International Speedway Boulevard, the Southeast Museum of Photography is actually Florida’s only museum exclusively dedicated to photography, and one of only 13 in the entire nation.
 As such, it “exhibits, collects, preserves and interprets photography to facilitate teaching and learning at Daytona State College, and enhances the community's understanding and appreciation of culture, history, art and photography.”

-How much does admission to the Southeast Museum of Photography cost?
+How much is admission to the Southeast Museum of Photography?

 Admission to the museum won’t cost you a thing — it’s totally free for every visitor.
 Because it’s part of a state college and thereby funded in large part by the state, the museum is open to the public at no charge.

 What are the Southeast Museum of Photography’s hours?

 - Tuesday, Thursday, Friday: 11 a.m. to 5 p.m.

 The museum is closed on Sundays, Mondays and on the following dates: DAYTONA 500 Weekend, Daytona State College Spring Break, Easter Sunday, July 4, August 1-15, Thanksgiving Weekend (Thursday through Sunday), and during the college’s winter break.
 Be sure to check the museum’s website before you visit for the latest info on dates and displays.

 Watch video: The Southeast Museum of Photography offers intriguing changing exhibits as well as a permanent display.